 export PASSPHRASE=$(cat your_backup_secret_key_file.txt) sudo -E duplicity restore --force file:///path/to/copied/files /home/user-data/

-export AWS_ACCESS_KEY_ID=paste your AWS access key ID here export AWS_SECRET_ACCESS_KEY=paste your AWS secret access key here export PASSPHRASE=$(cat your_backup_secret_key_file.txt) sudo -E duplicity restore --force s3://s3.amazonaws.com/your-bucket-name/your-backup-path /home/user-data/
+export AWS_ACCESS_KEY_ID=paste_your_AWS_access_key_ID_here export AWS_SECRET_ACCESS_KEY=paste_your_AWS_secret_access_key_here export PASSPHRASE=$(cat your_backup_secret_key_file.txt) sudo -E duplicity restore --force s3://s3.amazonaws.com/bucket-name/backup-path /home/user-data/

 You may have to adjust the S3 URL depending on what AWS region you use.
-You can find the AWS Regions and Endpoints here
+You can find the AWS Regions and Endpoints here.

-export AWS_ACCESS_KEY_ID=paste your AWS access key ID here export AWS_SECRET_ACCESS_KEY=paste your AWS secret access key here export PASSPHRASE=$(cat your_backup_secret_key_file.txt) sudo -E duplicity restore --force s3://your-bucket-name/your-backup-path /home/user-data/ --s3-endpoint-url=https://host
+export AWS_ACCESS_KEY_ID=paste_your_AWS_access_key_ID_here export AWS_SECRET_ACCESS_KEY=paste_your_AWS_secret_access_key_here export PASSPHRASE=$(cat your_backup_secret_key_file.txt) sudo -E duplicity restore --force s3:///bucket-name/backup-path \ --s3-endpoint-url=https://subdomain.domain.tld /home/user-data/

 Re-run Mail-in-a-Box setup now that your old files are back: